Core Web Vitals & SEO: How They Impact Rankings in 2026 (Next.js Guide)

 Where to Diagnose First: Open Chrome DevTools, go to the Network tab, and look at the Waterfall.
 Identify your LCP element (usually a large image or heading) and check if it's being "discovered" too late.
 If the browser doesn't know about the image until the CSS or JS finishes loading, your LCP will suffer.

-Common causes of poor LCP include:
+Common causes of poor LCP:

-- Slow server response times (high Time to First Byte / TTFB)
+- Slow server response times (high TTFB)

 - Render-blocking JavaScript and CSS